MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orch/deploy/how-to-install-orchestrator-on-a-single-computer.md

 ### To install the Service Management Automation web service

-1. Follow the steps that are detailed in [Web Service Installation](http://go.microsoft.com/fwlink/p/?LinkID=309098)
+1. Follow the steps that are detailed in the [Web Service Installation](http://go.microsoft.com/fwlink/p/?LinkID=309098).

 ### To enable network discovery for the Runbook Designer